Jinil-Chandarana/Generic-Scraper/README.md

 # Generic-Scraper
 A scraper that can get product details from any eCommerce site.

-Enter the URL of the product page you want to scrap
+Enter the URL of the product page you want to scrap.
-To get accurate results enter the length len = I*C
+To get accurate results enter the length len = I*C.
 C = number of products container in single page a.k.a number of products in single page.
 I = number of images in a single product container.